1Px-Vision/AI_for_Healthcare/Project: Patient Selection for Diabetes Drug Testing/README.md

 * **Key Considerations:**
      - **Feature Engineering:** Extract and preprocess key medical code sets to ensure effective data representation at the encounter level.
      - **Bias Analysis:** Evaluate the model for potential biases across key demographic groups to ensure fair and ethical patient selection.

+## Dataset Information

+Due to healthcare regulations, including PHI protections under HIPAA and HITECH, publicly available datasets are limited, and some require prior training and approval for access.
+For this exercise, we are using a modified [dataset](https://archive.ics.uci.edu/dataset/296/diabetes+130-us+hospitals+for+years+1999-2008) from UC Irvine, specifically adapted for this course.
+Please note that this dataset has certain limitations, particularly in its representation of key features such as diagnosis codes.
+In real-world scenarios, these codes are typically presented as an unordered list in 835/837 HL7 standard interchange formats used for claims and remittances.